tcruicks/tcruicks-capstone-catd/README.md

 # Workflows
 Follow the instructions below to reproduce the workflows in the notebook `blog.ipynb` and convert the Jupyter Notebook to an HTML report.

-## Run the analysis
+## Setup the analysis
-To reproduce the analysis in `blog.ipynb`, first follow the instructions to set up the environment and access data, described above.
+To reproduce the analysis in [here](https://tcruicks.github.io/blog.html), first follow the instructions to set up the environment and access data, described above.

-Open the file `blog.ipynb` in a Jupyter Notebook and run all cells to repeat the analysis.
-To change the crop locations for the analysis of NDVI (`f1`) and the analysis of CATD (`f2`), change the `f1_met_tower` and `f2_met_tower` variables (see Configuration below to add your own locations).
-For information on how to launch a Jupyter Notebook, consult the documentation [here](https://jupyter.org/).

-## Configuration

-This project uses a configuration file to facilitate repeat workflows on new Ameriflux meteorological towers.
-To repeat the analysis on a new met tower, add the necessary information to the file `config.yml` by copy/pasting an existing configuration section and updating with the necessary parameters.
-You must include
-  - the longitude, latitude for the meteorological tower center point,
-  - the the longitude, latitude for the ag field center point,
-  - either a bounding box (list of four coordinates) or area of interest (list of four longitude, latitude pairs), and
-  - the parameters for reading the Ameriflux data.
+Open the file [Here](https://github.com/tcruicks/tcruicks-capstone-catd/blob/master/exploratory/tcruicks-final-catd.ipynb) in a Jupyter Notebook.

+1) Cell #3: Create a creds.json file with your STAC id and password.
+Place the file in /secrets/creds.json.
+2) Cell #4: Analysis name (& number), crop field center points, met tower locations, crop field area of interest box coordinates (AOI), coordinates for point extractions. * To create and get AOI coords, use Google Earth to draw a polygon.
+Export the polygon as a KML file.
+Open KML file and grab the coordinates.
+3) Now you can run the analysis.
+Note that some code cells may take up to an hour to run.

 Note that Hydrosat does not currently include coverage for the entire CONUS area and so confirm the coverage of data for any new meteorological tower location.